jmasonherr/MicroRelate/README.md

 MicroRelate.js
 ==============

 An automagic backbone.js plugin that relates Models to each other.
 Designed for seamless integration to a JSON REST API.
-Prevent duplicates, and fetch and find models easier. and Inspired by backbone-relational and jjrelational.
+Prevent duplicates, and fetch and find models easier.
+Inspired by backbone-relational and jjrelational.

 ##Example